 When will classes be held?

-Classes are scheduled to start between April 2013 and October 2013, graduating between May 2014 and November 2014, respectively.
-Applicants will be assigned by POST to one of these classes, so they should not apply if they will not be available to attend.
+Classes are scheduled to start between June 2014 and March 2015, graduating between January 2015 and October 2015, respectively.
+Applicants will be assigned by POST to one of these classes, so they should not apply if they will not be available to attend during this time period.

 How many applications are accepted?

-We will only take 500 applications for the next round of 10 classes.
+Only 500 applications for this round of 18 classes.
+More classes could be added if the need arises and funding becomes available.
 A maximum of five (5) applications per agency may be submitted.
 Applicants will be scheduled for classes based on a specific class mix.

 What if POST receives too many applications?